jakubzapletal/bank-statements/README.md

 [![Build Status](https://travis-ci.org/jakubzapletal/bank-statements.svg?branch=master)](https://travis-ci.org/jakubzapletal/bank-statements)
 [![Coverage Status](https://coveralls.io/repos/jakubzapletal/bank-statements/badge.png?branch=master)](https://coveralls.io/r/jakubzapletal/bank-statements?branch=master)

-PHP library to parse bank account statements.
-The purpose of this library is to standardize output from bank statement and then easy to process in your application.
-Output of parsing includes `JakubZapletal\Component\BankStatement\Statement\StatementInterface` containing detail information about statement and array of transactions by `JakubZapletal\Component\BankStatement\Statement\Transaction\TransactionInterface`.
+This is a PHP library to parse bank account statements.
+The purpose of the library is to standardize outputs from bank statements and then easy to process in your application.
+The output of parsing includes `JakubZapletal\Component\BankStatement\Statement\StatementInterface` containing detail informations about a statement and an array of transactions by `JakubZapletal\Component\BankStatement\Statement\Transaction\TransactionInterface`.

 ### Supported formats/bank list